EmbarkStudios/cargo-deny/docs/src/checks/bans/cfg.md

 Note that by default, the `depth` is infinite.

 **NOTE:** `skip-tree` is a very big hammer at the moment, and should be used with care.

+### The `allow-build-scripts` field (optional)

+Specifies all the crates that are allowed to have a build script.
+If this option is omitted, all crates are allowed to have a build script, and if this option is set to an empty list, no crate is allowed to have a build script.